-Overview Learning need Peace officers need to recognize and respect the complexities or orientation and gender identity and develop the skills necessary effectively communicate, and respond to the needs of the comm enforcement workplace. v to understand Learning objectives Discuss the difference between sexual orientation and gender is how they intersect with: dentity, and After completing study of this chapter, the student will be able to: Objective ID • Discuss the difference between sexual orientation and gender identity, and how they intersect with each other, race, culture, and religion.
-42.04.10 42.04.11 • Define the terminology used to identify and describe the difference between sexual orientation and gender identity.
-42.04.12 • Discuss ways to create an inclusive workplace within law enforcement for sexual orientation and gender identity minorities.
-42.04.13 • Identify important moments in history related to sexual orientation and gender identity minorities and law enforcement.
+Peace officers need to recognize and respect the complexities of sexual orientation and gender identity and develop the skills necessary to understand, effectively communicate, and respond to the needs of the community and law enforcement workplace.

+Discuss the difference between sexual orientation and gender identity, and how they intersect with:

+After completing study of this chapter, the student will be able to: Objective ID Discuss the difference between sexual orientation and gender identity, and how they intersect with each other, race, culture, and religion.
+42.04.10 42.04.11 Define the terminology used to identify and describe the difference between sexual orientation and gender identity.
+42.04.12 Discuss ways to create an inclusive workplace within law enforcement for sexual orientation and gender identity minorities.
+42.04.13 Identify important moments in history related to sexual orientation and gender identity minorities and law enforcement.
 42.04.14

-In this chapter This chapter focuses on recognizing and respecting the complexities of sexual orientation and gender identity, and developing the necessary skills to respond to the needs of the community.
+This chapter focuses on recognizing and respecting the complexities of sexual orientation and gender identity, and developing the necessary skills to respond to the needs of the community.
 Refer to the following chart for specific topics.